itsFulcrum/Mnemosy/README.md

-Roadmap notes
+Roadmap notes:

-Im gui setup
+- Im gui setup
-camera and input behavior
+- camera and input behavior

+'''
 -> like substance painer
 -> also rotate environment light like in substance
+'''

-Propper scene and renderer classes
+- Propper scene and renderer classes

-// longterm
+// longterm:

-support for .tif image format (not included in stb_image)
+- support for .tif image format (not included in stb_image)